 I also applied to Citadel.
 I figured it was a shot in the dark.
 NYU isn’t a target school and I don’t have a 4.0 GPA.

 After that I got invited to on-sites.
 Due to a miscommunication, I missed one of the interviews, but I managed to have three out of the four.
 Again I don’t think I did very well.
-I got the first interview fairly well, but I got stuck on the last question and claimed that the algorithm was O(n log n) and not O(n)3.
+I got the first interview fairly well, but I got stuck on the last question and claimed that the algorithm was O(n log n) and not O(n)4.
 I got the second question reasonably well since it was a more finance specific question, although I had a weird bug that confused even my interviewer.
+We did eventually spot it.
 The third interview wasn’t great.
 I didn’t get very far at all and missed a really elementary optimization.
 I got the feeling the interviewer was a little disappointed.

 In a recurring theme, I thought I did badly, but somehow I got an offer.